Trent Boult: Domestic and T20 franchise career

 In 2015, Boult was New Zealand's leading wicket taker at the 2015 ICC Cricket World Cup.
 Following the tournament, Boult received a Maiden call-up into the Indian Premier League by the Sunrisers Hyderabad and he was purchased for $600,000.

 In February 2017, he was bought by the Kolkata Knight Riders team for the 2017 Indian Premier League for 5 crores.

 He also played for Delhi Capitals from 2018 to 2019 in the IPL.

 In June 2019, he was selected to play for the Toronto Nationals franchise team in the 2019 Global T20 Canada tournament.

 Boult was traded by Delhi to the Mumbai Indians prior to the thirteenth season of the IPL.
 He played a critical role in Mumbai winning the 2020 IPL title.
 He was the man of the match in the final and was also named the player of the season.
 Boult claimed 25 wickets in that edition of the IPL and was the third highest wicket taker after Kagiso Rabada and Jasprit Bumrah.
 He also bowled 4 maiden overs, the most by any player in a single season of IPL.
 His best bowling figures in the IPL are 4/18 against Chennai Super Kings (on 23 October 2020).

 In the 2022 IPL auction, Boult was bought by the Rajasthan Royals.

 On 2024 November, he was bought by Mumbai Indians in the 2025 IPL player-auctions.
-He was the second highest wicket taker behind Jasprit Bumrah.
+He was the highest wicket taker for MI in 2025.